stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 __[screeches]__ "'Repent, Trexel Geistman!
 Repent!'
 And I'm like, 'No, thank you.'
-And I'm trying to close the door but their, their foot's in the door.
+And I'm tryna close the door but their-- their foot's in the door.
 And I'm slamming it.
 And their foot's bleeding now.
-And then there's a, there's a bit of a foot in my house!
-What am I going to do with it then?
+And then there's a-- there's a bit of a foot in my house!
+What am I gonna do with it then?
 What do I need-- I'm using it as a paperweight but it's starting to smell?"

 ##### [pause then Ben laughs]